fengxia41103/myblog/content/dev/my system.md

 over cleanly:

 1. stop service: `systemctl stop NetworkManager`
-2. disable it completely: `systemctl disable NetworkManager.service`
+2. disable the service: `systemctl disable NetworkManager.service`
+3. uninstall: `apt remove network-manager-gnome network-manager`
+4. purge: `dpkg --purge network-manager-gnome network-manager`

+Without doing so will also mess up the `openconnect` when it is not able to modify `/etc/resolv.conf` after its connection.

 # nvm and Node.js stuff